mstanka/ztm-js20projects/README.md

 ### CSS Animations

-Using animation with Animation on Scroll (AOS) library.
+Using animation on a template landing page with Animation on Scroll (AOS) library.

 ---
 ---